i-aiymen/Basic-banking-system/README.md

-# Basic-Banking-System
+# BASIC-BANKING-SYSTEM

-First Project during my Internship at The Sparks Foundation
+Project developed during my Internship at
+# The Sparks Foundation

 # AIM
 Create a simple dynamic website which has the following specs.